Masao Takahashi: Awards

 In 2002, Takahashi was decorated by the Emperor of Japan with the Order of the Sacred Treasure, Gold Rays with Rosette, in recognition of his service to improving the status of Japanese-Canadians through his lifelong commitment to the promotion and development of Judo in Canada.

 Popular culture

 One of Takahashi's most famous students was former Canadian Prime Minister Pierre Elliott Trudeau.
 Trudeau began practicing Judo at Takahashi's sometime in the mid-1950s when he was in his mid-thirties, and by the end of the decade he was ranked ik-kyū (brown belt).
 Later, when he traveled to Japan as Prime Minister, he was promoted to sho-dan (first-degree black belt) by the Kodokan, and then promoted to ni-dan (second-degree black belt) by Takahashi before leaving office.
 Trudeau's three sons (Justin, Alexandre, & Michel) and the children of his successor, Brian Mulroney, also took lessons at Takahashi's dojo.

+Death

+Takahashi died in his sleep on 14 February 2020, aged 90.